-As at August 31, 2013, the Company has invested \$30,000 (May 31, 2013 - \$30,000) into Guaranteed Investment Certificates ("GICs") with a Canadian financial institution.
-These GICs yield interest at prime minus 2.05% and have original maturity date of 12 months.
+As at November 30, 2013, the Company has invested \$12,750 (May 31, 2013 - \$30,000) into Guaranteed Investment Certificates ("GICs") with a Canadian financial institution.
+These GICs yield interest at prime minus 2.05% and have original maturity date of 12 months and can be liquidated immediately for its face value.
 All short-term investments have been classified as financial assets measured at fair value through profit or loss.
 Their fair values approximate their carrying values due to their short-term nature.